Nayni/WA-Radar-CORE/README.md

 core:Disk("player", 30, "Shackle 1")

 -- By default CORE sees a disk as a dangerous zone,
--- meaning that standing on in the radius of the disk will indicate you are in danger, -- to turn this around you can pass different 'danger modes'.
+-- meaning that standing in the radius of the disk will indicate you are in danger, -- to turn this around you can pass different 'danger modes'.
 -- Read more about 'danger modes' in the Init function of CORE. local FRIENDLY = core.constants.disks.danger.FRIENDLY -- will classify the disk area as friendly